styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-try-ghost/README.md

 gatsby develop
 ```

-## Optimizing
+## Ensure headless mode of Ghost CMS

-You can disable the default Ghost Handlebars Theme front-end by enabling the `Make this site private` flag within your Ghost settings.
+For best SEO results it is strongly recommended to disable the default Ghost Handlebars theme front-end by selecting the *Make this site private* flag within your Ghost admin settings.
 This enables password protection in front of the Ghost install and sets `<meta name="robots" content="noindex" />` so your Gatsby front-end becomes the source of truth for SEO.

 # Copyright & License